-In Nevada, the Governor's Office of Science, Innovation and Technology (OSIT) is charged with developing and realizing a digital skills and adoption vision for the state.
-This Statewide Digital Skills and Adoption Plan represents Nevada's first statewide-level attempt to eradicate the digital divide.
+In Nevada, the Governor's Office of Science, Innovation and Technology (OSIT) is charged with developing and realizing a digital equity vision for the state.
+This Statewide Digital Equity Plan represents Nevada's first statewide-level attempt to eradicate the digital divide.
 Our journey to close the digital divide began with and was informed by a statewide public engagement and outreach process.
 The results of that process are the goals, objectives, strategies, and core activities detailed in this plan.
 During our public engagement, we heard loud and clear that the digital divide affects all communities.
 But it affects them differently, depending on many factors, including location, demographics, density, and geography.
-There is no single one-size-fits-all solution.
+There is no single onesize-fits-all solution.
 It is also clear that the only way to create lasting change that will outlive the implementation of this plan is to cultivate and build the capacity of local partnerships.